education & tech

 Photo by Charlotte Kesl - World Bank

 Considering how useful this technology is, it's incredible that some educators still require paper copies of assignments.
 Even instructors who allow digital submission tend to require it through email.
-With a tool such as Google Drive, students can complete and submit an assignment, and educators can provide immediately feedback directly on the submission.
-The process is faster, more intuitive and allows for much more effective feedback.
+With a tool such as Google Drive, students can complete and submit an assignment, and educators can provide immediate feedback directly on the submission.
+The process is faster, more intuitive, and allows for much more effective feedback.

 Students: Your tablet can replace your textbooks.
 The tablet market has seen an incredible amount of growth since the iPad's introduction in 2010.
 The devices are especially popular among college students.
 They can be used for rapid media consumption, and they're also ideal for browsing the web and playing games.